CalamariDude/calamaridude.github.io/_posts/2019-09-29-welcome-to-jekyll.markdown

 ## Math time
 ### Maximum Likelihood Estimator
 Now from the coin flip example, it seems like the way you determine the maximum liklihood is just by getting the simple probability.
-This just so happens to be the case when we are getting the maximum liklihood of a Univeriate <em>Gaussian Distribution</em>.
+This just so happens to be the case when we are getting the maximum liklihood of a Univariate <em>Gaussian Distribution</em>.
 The maximum liklihood of a some data tries to estimate the true parameters of the population that the data came from.
 In our instance, we assume outcomes of the coin flip correspond to sum <em>normal</em> distribution.
 With this assumption, we will work out why the MLE of a coin flip data is just the mean of our data.
 <br><br>
 With our coin example, we will first make it more formal: